Soedarmo: Acting Governor of Papua

-Soedarmo became the acting Governor of Papua on 26 February 2018, replacing Lukas Enembe who is running for the 2018 Papua gubernatorial election.
+Soedarmo became the acting Governor of Papua on 26 February 2018, replacing Lukas Enembe who was running for the 2018 Papua gubernatorial election.
 His term was extended on 10 April 2018 after the elected governor could not be elected in schedule.

 During his term as governor, Soedarmo instructed the closure of several illegal companies.
 He also instructed the illegal Korowai gold mine in August 2018, which has caused disturbance amongst the local residents and environmental pollution since it began operating in December 2017.
 Papua Councillor John Jose Gobay urged the provincial government to handover the management of the gold mine to the local population.

-At the World Environment Day ceremony, which was held on 5 June 2018, Soedarmo pledges end to plastic waste in Papua.
+At the World Environment Day ceremony, which was held on 5 June 2018, Soedarmo pledged an end to plastic waste in Papua.

 Soedarmo ended his term after Lukas Enembe, who won the gubernatorial election, was sworn in as definitive governor on 5 September 2018.